-When you implement an app that plays multi-sound which are background music and sound effects, you need to read carefully the following guidelines and sample code.
+When you implement an app that plays multi-sound which are background music and sound effects, you need to read the following guidelines and sample code carefully.

-You should use only one audio element in a webOS TV app.
+You should use only one audio element in your webOS TV app.
 As the audio tag uses hardware decoder and app switching is supported, sometimes media resource conflict occurs.
-To prevent the media resource conflict in webOS TV, only one audio element should be used in a web app.
-When you declare one or more audio elements in your app, sounds are not played at the same time.
+To prevent the media resource conflict in webOS TV, you should use only one audio element in your app.
+If you declare one or more audio elements in your app, sounds are not played at the same time.

-- On app suspend, you should pause the sound and resume it when app goes foreground.
+On app suspend, you should pause the sound and resume it when the app goes foreground.
 Refer to the sample code.

-- Multi-sound works with multiple audio elements in webOS TV Emulator which is working differently from real device.
+Multi-sound works with multiple audio elements in the webOS TV Emulator which are working differently from the real device.

-Following MIME types are supported in audio element:
+Following MIME types are supported in the audio element:

 <audio controls autoplay> <source type="audio/mp3" src="http://media.w3.org/2010/05/sound/sound_300.mp3"/> </audio>